samuelsegal/ppm/README.md

 This project was built while learning ReactJs / Redux  from an online course @ [AgileIntelligence](https://www.udemy.com/full-stack-project-spring-boot-20-react-redux/).
 Its sole purpose is to demostrate the use of specified technologies.
 The end product is a project / task management tool similar to Trello.

+This demonstration project has been deployed to https://sms-ppm.herokuapp.com/